-Mercer University's College of Health Professions (CHP) is pleased to present the Doctor of Pharmacy/Master of Public Health (PharmD/MPH) combined degree program.
-For qualified students in the College of Pharmacy (COP), Mercer University provides an opportunity to pursue a Master of Public Health (MPH) degree concurrently with the Doctor of Pharmacy (PharmD) degree.
+Mercer University's College of Health Professions (CHP) and College of Pharmacy (COP) offer the Doctor of Pharmacy/Master of Public Health (PharmD/MPH) combined degree program.
+For qualified students in the COP, students can pursue a Master of Public Health (MPH) degree concurrently with the Doctor of Pharmacy (PharmD) degree.
 The PharmD degree is earned through the COP and the MPH degree is earned through the CHP.

 The MPH degree program is designed to develop students into competent, passionate professionals ready to address the complex and dynamic challenges of public health in neighborhoods and populations in the U.S. and world.
 The MPH degree will complement the PharmD degree in a manner that will broaden the occupational and professional opportunities of the prospective graduate in community, industry, or institutional practice.
 The program has been carefully developed to permit concurrent pursuit of both the PharmD and the MPH curricula.

 The outcomes for the PharmD and MPH programs will remain unchanged, as the student will complete both programs, with only minor adaptations.